steppbol/b-player/docs/Project Documentation/SRS(EN).md

 # Requirements Document
 ### 1\.
 Intoduction
-There are a lot of music players, but most of them significantly burden the system due to the large amount of resources, and this is perhaps one of the most important qualities.
+There are a lot of music players, but most of them significantly burden the system due to large amount of resources they use, which is probably one of the most essential qualities.

-And what if you create a music player that will be lightly loaded with various skins and add-ins, and also play all the popular digital audio formats?
-The answer to this question is only this project - B-Player.
+So, why not create a music player which can be lightly loaded with various skins and add-ins, and which is able to play all the popular digital audio formats?
+The only one answer to this question is the following project - B-Player.

 ### 2\.
 User Requierements
 #### 2.1\.
 Software Interfaces